NeerajKhadilkar/Employability-and-Job-Hopping-Prediction-using-clustering-and-classification/README.md

-# Clustering
-Employability prediction using clustering
+# Employability and job hopping prediction using classification and clustering